front-commerce/developers.front-commerce.com/source/docs/prismic/embed-fields.md

 You can learn how to [configure an embed field](https://prismic.io/docs/core-concepts/embed) in the prismic documentation.

-For these example let's say we want to create an album cover from an embed field.
+For this example let's say we want to create an album cover from an embed field.

 ### Adding an Embed Field in your server-side